Plan for camp: Info for parents

 - Hat, sunscreen and bug spray.

-- Towel and action-appropriate swimsuit — please leave small or immodest bathing suits at home!
+- Towel and action-appropriate swimsuit — please leave small, poorly fitting, or immodest bathing suits at home!

 - Water bottle with your child’s name on it.